 Workflows are the newest (and most powerful) way to create machine learning projects.
-Workflows let you use a GitHub-action style syntax to easily create powerful automation.
+Workflows let you use a GitHub-action style syntax via YAML files to easily create powerful automation.

 Workflows are based on the Argo runtime engine which is a container-native continuous delivery tool for Kubernetes.

 Gradient Workflows — Automate from idea to production

 Workflow: a named or unnamed entity that belongs to a team and project

 Named workflows can be re-run with a default workflow spec, or be passed a new spec every time

 Workflow Spec: a YAML list of jobs that is converted into an Argo template and run on the Gradient distributed runtime engine.